minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 catch .four { ... }
 ```

-This kind of scenarios are untypical but possible, also there's always room to `catch One` and handle each case in a switch statement.
+These scenarios are uncommon but possible, also there's always room to `catch One` and handle each case in a switch statement.

 As a side note, this change in the expression in merely additive and has no impact on the current source.